Data Advisory Board

 Duncan Callaway is an Associate Professor of Energy and Resources with an affiliate appointment in Electrical Engineering and Computer Science, and a Faculty Scientist at Lawrence Berkeley National Laboratory.
 He received his Ph.D. from Cornell University and subsequently worked in the energy industry, first at Davis Energy Group and later at PowerLight Corporation.
 He was a member of the research faculty of the Center for Sustainable Systems at the University of Michigan before joining UC Berkeley.
 Dr. Callaway’s teaching covers on energy systems with a focus on the electrical grid and energy efficiency.
 His research group focuses on emerging energy technologies by quantifying their impacts on power system operations and developing control, optimization and data analysis tools to facilitate their integration into power systems.
 Learn more.

-Marta C. González – Massachusetts Institute of Technology, Department of Civil and Environmental Engineering
+Marta C. González – University of California – Berkeley, Department of Civil and Environmental Engineering

-Marta Gonzalez is an Assistant Professor of Civil and Environmental Engineering and Engineering Systems in MIT’s Engineering Systems Division.
+Marta Gonzalez is an Associate Professor of City and Regional Planning in the College of Environment Design at UC Berkeley.
 Professor González integrates methods of complex systems with statistical physics approaches, computational sciences, geographic information systems and network theory to characterize and model human dynamics.
 Her current research explores human mobility patterns using mobile phone communication, propagation of mobile phone viruses and urban transportation models.
 Her work also addresses the analysis of networks’ organization in relation to their attributes in social systems and spreading dynamics.
 Learn more.

 June Flora – Stanford University, Human Sciences & Technologies Advanced Research Institute